Biebras/flask-microservice-architecture-template/README.md

 Here are the step-by-step instructions for using this microservice architecture:

 1. Make sure you have Docker and Docker Compose installed on your system.
-If you don't have them installed, you can download them from their respective websites.
+If you don't have them installed, you can download them from their [website](https://www.docker.com/).

 2. Open a terminal or command prompt and navigate to the `Application` directory of this architecture.